 Woodblock Prints

 Another common type of editioning in art is the woodblock printing technique.
 This technique involves drawing onto a thin type of paper, which is then glued to a plank of wood.
-The image is then chiseled into wood, leaving the outlines of the image in a “stamp.”
+The image is then chiseled into the wood, leaving the outlines of the image in a “stamp.”
 Ink can then be applied to the wood block, and multiples of the image are able to be created.
 The woodblock printing technique began as a way to spread texts, but it was widely adopted in Japan during the Edo period as an art form.
-More advanced printmakers could produce incredibly intricate, multi-colored prints, called ukiyo-e.
+More advanced printmakers could produce incredibly intricate, multi-colored prints called ukiyo-e.
 The widely popular Great Wave off Kanagawa by Katsushika Hokusai is one such Edo woodblock print.
 From a series of thirty-six prints, this image has spread and grown in popularity throughout the ages.

 The Metropolitan Museum of Art, New York City